-It happened fast: you dropped a glass, it shattered and, while you were trying to clean up, you stepped on a shard.
+It happens fast: you drop a glass, it shatters and, while you are trying to clean up, you step on a shard.
 Small or large, you have to get that glass out of your foot, but you’re not sure exactly how to proceed.
-Here’s your step-by-step guide to safely removing glass from your foot or the foot of a child or loved one:
+Here’s your step-by-step guide to safely removing glass from your foot.
+Or how to care for the foot of a child or loved one who stepped on glass.

-Because stepping on broken glass can be so painful, it’s often hard to think clearly.
+Because stepping on broken glass can be so painful, you may not think clearly after your accident.
 The first thing to do, then, is to get off your feet.
 Sit down where you can, to avoid putting more pressure on the injury.
 This step is important because, if you keep standing, you could push the glass deeper into your foot.
-Once you are somewhere safe, it's time to calmly assess the situation.
+Once you are somewhere safe, it's time to take stock of your situation.

-See your Podiatrist for Safe and Sanitary Treatment of Foot Injuries
+See your Podiatrist for Safe and Sanitary Foot Injury Treatment

 For this reason, stepping on glass should definitely send you to your podiatrist’s office.
-Even if you are yourself a doctor, it’s almost impossible for a person to properly examine the bottom of his or her own foot.
-The human body just isn’t designed to bend and twist that way.
+Even if you are yourself a doctor, it’s basically impossible to examine the bottom your own foot.
+In reality, the human body isn’t designed to bend and twist that way.
 It's why I encourage my diabetic patients to get help with their daily foot exams.
 And it's why everyone who steps on glass should see the podiatrist.

 Of course, when you have glass in your foot, it can be tough to walk or drive yourself in to see your podiatrist.
 So what can you do if you can’t get in to see your doctor right away?
 If you’re bleeding heavily, phone a friend or, if necessary, an ambulance, to get you into emergency care.